joedolson/my-tickets/src/readme.txt

 = 2.0.5 =

+* Bug fix: Ticket creation form should not show in My Calendar Pro's front-end submissions form.
 * Change: `[ticket]` shortcode no longer requires the current page's ID to render the form.
 * Feature: `[ticket_venue]` shortcode to render an event's hcard on the page.
 * Feature: Attribute 'location' added to `[ticket]` shortcode with options 'false', 'before', and 'after'.